-Applications will close at midnight 24 June 2019.
-To apply, download and complete the Application Form HERE and send it via email to email@example.com The form includes information on submission requirements and the program fee for successful applicants ($175.00).
+Applications will close at midnight on Wednesday 31st May 2023.
+To apply, fill in the Application Form at the end of this page, but please read this entire page first.
+The form includes information on submission requirements and the program fee for successful applicants ($175.00).

 Please read the Program Guidelines for an outline of the program and send us your best work!

-The AHWA Mentor Programme offers AHWA members the opportunity to learn more about their craft and improve their skills by working one-on-one with a mentor for a set period.
-The things a mentee can learn in a mentorship can range from pitching a story idea, drafting a novel or publishing an e-book, depending on the available mentors in the program.
-Mentoring is a two-way learning experience, benefitting both parties in a variety of ways.
-The benefits can be personal: for the mentor, the ability to pay it forward, or for the mentee, a bolstering of confidence, or getting a piece of work to a higher standard.
+The AHWA Mentor Program offers AHWA members the opportunity to learn more about their craft and improve their skills by working one-on-one with a mentor for a set period.
+The things a mentee can learn in a mentorship can range from pitching a story idea, drafting a novel or short story, critiquing existing work, or publishing, depending on the available mentors in the program.
 There are many benefits, and each mentorship will experience different things.

-Details of the mentors and the mentorships available are listed at the end of this document.
+Details of the mentors available are listed at the end of this page.

 The program is only open to financial members of the AHWA; committee members are eligible to apply.
 Application is free.

-- The cost to the Mentee is $175.00; $150.00 is forwarded to the Mentor as an honorarium, and $25.00 goes to the AHWA as an administration fee.
+- The cost to the Mentee is $175.00.
+The AHWA uses member funds to add a further $125 to this in order to pay the mentor an honorarium of $300 for their time and effort.
 This is not a paid position for the mentor; the honorarium payment is not representative of an hourly rate and is only a token payment.